- Where: Frogmore Lane/Brownhill Way, Coxford Road/Lords Hill Way, Lord’s Hill Centre, and the University Hospital Southampton

 Work to improve the bus stop at the University Southampton Hospital was completed in May.
 Work at Lordshill bus interchange will start from the 16 August.
-Junction improvements at Frogmore Road junction with Brownhill Way are planned to start from October 2021 and work at Coxford Road junction with Lords Hill Way are could start as early as November, subject to the current consultation.
+Accommodation works for the junction improvements at Frogmore Road junction with Brownhill Way are planned to start from 27 September 2021, and work at Coxford Road junction with Lords Hill Way are could start as early as November, subject to the current consultation.
 For specific scheme, details click on the tile links at the bottom of this page.

 Park & Ride has been a long-term transport aspiration for Southampton as it has the potential to reduce car-based trips into the city centre and other busy places such as the Hospital.
 This is achieved by having a viable and affordable public transport route with a parking facility close to a major access route into the city.
 It is important that the route from the designated Park & Ride car park to the end destination will need to improve bus priority to make journey times attractive and reliable.

 We have earmarked a site just close to M271 Junction 1 as the site for a Park & Ride in the west of the city at Bargain Farm.
 We are working in partnership with the Hospital to develop and implement the Park & Ride as it will benefit both staff at University Hospital Southampton, local residents, and people working and visiting the City Centre.
 The Hospital have started the development of the car park and the proposal is for Park & Ride services to start operating from the new site in mid-2022.

 During the week it will be for NHS staff giving them a reliable link to the main Hospital site.
 At weekends it will take workers and shoppers into the city centre via M271.
 We are taking this approach to see how Park & Ride can work in Southampton and is part of a plan to incrementally implement Park & Ride.
 The aim is to reduce the level of car-based travel to the city centre while supporting its growth.